|Nutritional Guidelines (per serving)|

 Place 1 ½ tablespoons of the cheese mixture in the middle of the dough, and then fold the circle of dough in half and seal the edges together firmly.

-Fold the edges of the dough into a decorative seam (see how to shape and fill empanadas).
+Fold the edges of the dough into a decorative seam (learn how to shape and fill empanadas).

 Repeat with remaining pieces of dough.